-1. Blend in
+1. Blend in living room curtains

 Curtains complete a living room – and a modern approach is to pair them tonally with the walls.
-Pick a fabric to complement the living room colour scheme you already have, for a truly cohesive and enveloping look.
+Pick a fabric to complement the living room color scheme you already have, for a truly cohesive and enveloping look.
 Navy blue linen in this blue living room helps tie the room together.

 Opting for a fabric which is just a couple of shades darker than the paint will result in a layered and sumptuous look.
 Every so often, matchy-matchy works.